Learning Disabilities Nursing (pre-registration) MSc

 Why you should study this course

-• The course is aimed at individuals with a prior undergraduate degree and evidence of experience in health and social care.
-Previous undergraduate degrees may include (but are not limited to) health-related disciplines, psychology, criminology or sociology degrees.
-Those with non-health-related degrees must demonstrate extensive experience in the clinical health and social care sector.
+• The course is ideal for graduates of health-related disciplines, psychology, criminology or sociology degrees with some experience in health and social care.
 It is also suitable for existing nurses looking for dual qualification.

-This is course is recognised by the following professional bodies:
+This course is accredited and recognised by the following professional bodies:

 Nursing at Coventry University